 - 2. All parking access, vehicle circulation and loading areas shall be paved with bituminous concrete or a suitable material acceptable to the Commission unless, due to the nature and intensity of the use, such paving requirements may be modified or waived by the Commission by a majority vote of members present. - 3.
+Any new development with thirty (30) or more designated parking spaces shall include electric vehicle charging infrastructure capable of supporting level two electric vehicle charging stations or direct current fast charging stations in at least ten percent (10%) of such parking spaces in accordance with Public Act 22-25. - 4.
 Location and setbacks for parking areas: - a.
 Parking area or portion thereof for multi-family or nonresidential uses, including parking spaces, driveways and access aisles: